The 800 Calorie HCG Diet: Food List For Updated Protocol

 The HCG diet, as written by Dr. Simeon in the 1950s, has dieters on a very specific diet, and only consuming 500 calories per day.
 On average, most of your meals will be almost 500 calories, so it’s hard to imagine only eating a quarter of your normal calories per day, but that’s what makes the HCG diet so different.

-Thousands of people have found weight loss success using the traditional HCG diet, but in recent years medical professionals have introduced a new diet protocol: the 800 calorie HCG diet.
-Before you decide to try the 800 calorie version, instead of the 500 calorie version, it’s important that you understand the major differences, and if the diet will work for you.
+Thousands of people have found weight loss success using the traditional HCG protocol, but in recent years medical professionals have introduced a modified HCG diet plan: the 800 calorie HCG diet.
+Before you decide to try the 800 calorie version, instead of the 500 calorie version, it’s important that you understand the major differences, and if this will work for you.

 Why Was This Diet Created?

 Originally the HCG diet was created for overweight individuals who had trouble losing weight, most notably women who had trouble losing their so-called baby weight.
 Times have changed since the original protocol was introduced, men and women are much more active in their daily lives, and the foods we eat each day have changed as well.

 A 500 calorie diet may work for some, but for others it is a seemingly impossible request, especially for many men.
 The 800 calorie version is mostly credited to Dr. Lipman, who found that his patients were finding new foods that would match up to the original foods on the protocol, so he wanted to give his patients something new to try.

 Patients who have tried the 800 calorie version say that they do lose weight quickly, but some who have tried both found they lost more weight on the 500 calorie version, which is to be expected as they are taking in less calories overall.

 Good news for both sides - HCGDietInfo.net has all the information you need following both - 500 and 800 calorie diet plans.